 Then remove the leaves from the lower half of the cutting.
 Most plants will benefit greatly from an application of an organic rooting hormone.
 The rooting hormone will have directions indicating how much to apply.

 Next, place your cutting in rooting material like vermiculite, perlite, or a special rooting soil.
 Don’t use regular, outdoor soil as it may compact too much and hold too much water, drowning the roots.
 You can also use compressed peat or coconut coir pellets normally used for starting seeds.

 For philodendrons and spider plants, I’ve had success putting them in water until the roots form and then moving them to a pot with organic potting soil.

 Be sure to keep everything clean and don’t let your plant or rooting material dry out.

 Treat Yo’ Self to Indoor Plants

-If you have plants around your house- they make a marvelous ambiance, they decrease stress, and clean your indoor air.
+If you have plants around your house- they make a marvelous ambiance, decrease stress, and clean your indoor air.

-Having air purifying indoor plants which clean air and eliminate toxic compounds is the best way to begin boosting the air you inhale each and every day.
+Having air-purifying indoor plants which clean air and eliminate toxic compounds is the best way to begin boosting the air you inhale each and every day.

 We want to learn how your plant is thriving!